MyAnalytics personal dashboard

 How we calculate focus hours

 Focus hours consist of at least two consecutive hours in your calendar without a meeting.
-Focus time consist of any combination of the following, as long as the time is consecutive and adds up to two hours or more:
+Focus time consists of any combination of the following, as long as the time is consecutive and adds up to two hours or more:

-- unscheduled time
+- Unscheduled time

-- meetings that are scheduled only with yourself
+- Meetings that are scheduled only with yourself

 The following time does not count toward your focus time:

-- time outside your set work hours
+- Time outside your set work hours

-- time marked as Out-of-Office
+- Time marked as Out-of-Office